 When Should You Plant Hostas?

 Hostas are easy to grow, and they are adaptable.
-Spring is the best time to plant them, but you can plant into the summer as long as you keep them well watered.
-Try to plant on a cloudy day because it discourages transplant shock.
+Spring is the best time to plant them, but you can plant into the summer as long as you keep them well-watered.
+Try to plant on a cloudy day because it eases transplant shock.
 If you do plan on planting late in the summer, give the plants enough time to establish their roots before the cold weather.
 Plant hostas at least 30 days or more before the first frost date.

 Soil, Sunlight and Water Recommendations for Hostas

 Hostas like fertile soil that drains well and has a pH of 6.5 to 7.5.
 A soil's pH is a measure of its acidity and alkalinity on a scale that runs from 1 to 14 with a pH of 7 considered neutral.
 Before planting, determine the soil's pH as well as the nutrients it contains or may be lacking by having it tested at a garden center or your county's extension office.

 The test results will determine what soil amendments you may need.
 You can work organic matter into the soil, such as compost or leaf mold, to add nutrients, loosen the soil, and promote drainage.
 For ongoing care, apply a balanced, slow-release fertilizer in the spring.
 Keep granular fertilizer away from the foliage and the plant's crown because too much fertilizer can cause burns.